 Victoria Falls in Zimbabwe

-For many years, Zimbabwe was the country that most tourists chose to base themselves in to visit Victoria Falls, but as a result of the country’s political strife and economic instability in the 2000s, most travellers starting choosing Livingstone on the Zambian side instead.
-Zimbabwe has become a lot more stable in recent years, and tourism is again on the rise on the country, with more and more people choosing to stay on the Zimbabwean side of Victoria Falls.
+For many years, Zimbabwe was the country most tourists chose to base themselves in to visit Victoria Falls.
+Still, as a result of the country’s political strife and economic instability in the 2000s, most travelers started choosing Livingstone on the Zambian side instead.
+Zimbabwe has become much more stable in recent years, and tourism is again on the rise in the country, with more and more people choosing to stay on the Zimbabwean side of Victoria Falls.

 Highlights of the Region

-A small museum packed with fascinating artefacts – some centuries old – from Zimbabwe’s different ethnic groups, the Jafuta Heritage Centre (which is inside Elephant’s Walk) is a must for anyone interested in the rich cultural heritage of the country.
+A small museum packed with fascinating artifacts from Zimbabwe’s different ethnic groups, the Jafuta Heritage Center is a must for anyone interested in the country’s rich cultural heritage.

 Practical Advice About the Region

-If you’re looking for a safari experience beyond just a game drive and the chance to where you can fall asleep to a soundtrack of animal and bird noises, there are several options for lodging inside the Zambezi National Park, from self-catering lodges and campsites along the river to luxury lodges and camps with all-inclusive rates.
-It’s easy to do visits to Victoria Falls and try out all of the activities on offer in the area, as the park is only a short drive away from town.
+If you’re looking for a safari experience beyond just a game drive and the chance to fall asleep to a soundtrack of animal and bird noises, there are several options for lodging inside the Zambezi National Park, from self-catering lodges and campsites along the river to luxury lodges and camps with all-inclusive rates.

-What Sort of Traveller Should go to Victoria Falls (Zimbabwe side)
+What Sort of Traveler Should go to Victoria Falls (Zimbabwe side)

 Victoria Falls really does have something for everyone: solo travelers will discover friendly, welcoming local people and find plenty of opportunities to meet up with other travelers on group activities and in restaurants and bars.
 Families will find various experiences suited for kids, such as the Victoria Falls Canopy Tour.